 Modernizing the Future Fight: Accelerate & Adapt

 Collaborating with industry to highlight a one-team concept is a top priority for the Department of Defense.
 The Pentagon is committed to accelerating and adapting the traditional acquisition process to improve readiness and modernize the Joint Force.
-As the DOD modernizes the force, we are modernizing this conference.
-Anticipate in-depth discussions on the evolving threat, needed future capabilities, acquisition reform, and the future of Warfighter training.
-Come with your questions, suggestions, and innovative ideas and make time to check out the exhibition hall and poster sessions.
+As the DoD modernizes the Force, we are modernizing this conference.
+Anticipate in-depth discussions on evolving threats, requisite future capabilities, acquisition reform, and the future of warfighter training.
+Come with your questions, suggestions, and innovative ideas, and make time to check out the exhibition hall and poster sessions.

 THREAT | PRODUCT | CAPABILITY | PROCESS | TRAINING

-- CBRN defense requirements in the context of current threat and vulnerabilities
+- CBRN defense requirements in the context of current threats and vulnerabilities.

-- Using non-traditional contracting approaches (e.g., Other Transaction Authorities (OTAs)) to accelerate acquisition
+- The use of non-traditional contracting approaches (e.g., Other Transaction Authorities (OTAs)) to accelerate acquisition.

-The conference is hosted by the NDIA CBRN Defense Division and supported by the Chemical Biological Defense Acquisition Initiatives Forum, with attendance from the Joint Program Executive Office for Chemical, Biological, Radiological and Nuclear Defense.
+This conference is co-hosted by the NDIA CBRN Defense Division and the Joint Program Executive Office for Chemical, Biological, Radiological and Nuclear Defense.

 The NDIA has a policy of strict compliance with federal and state antitrust laws.
 The antitrust laws prohibit competitors from engaging in actions that could result in an unreasonable restraint of trade.
 Consequently, NDIA members must avoid discussing certain topics when they are together – both at formal association membership, board, committee, and other meetings and in informal contacts with other industry members: prices, fees, rates, profit margins, or other terms or conditions of sale (including allowances, credit terms, and warranties); allocation of markets or customers or division of territories; or refusals to deal with or boycotts of suppliers, customers or other third parties, or topics that may lead participants not to deal with a particular supplier, customer or third party.